Transport Canada ELD mandate: Geotab listed as certified Canadian ELD

 Find the right ELD solution for Canada

-The Canadian ELD mandate will require the ELD system to actively warn drivers when they are running close to the hours of service limits.
-The Canadian hours of service rules are quite different than those in the U.S. so carriers should look at choosing an ELD vendor that 1) supports the Canadian hours of service rules completely, including deferral of OFF duty, and 2) is committed to achieving third-party certification when it becomes available.
+The Canadian ELD Mandate will require the ELD system to actively warn drivers when they are running close to the hours of service limits.
+The Canadian hours of service rules are quite different from those in the U.S. so carriers should look at choosing an ELD vendor that 1) supports the Canadian hours of service rules completely, including deferral of OFF duty, and 2) is committed to achieving third-party certification when it becomes available.

-Geotab already has a Canadian ruleset available for the Geotab ELD solution and is committed to working towards fulfilling compliance requirements and complying with electronic logbook law in accordance with the new Canadian ELD regulations.
+Geotab already has a Canadian ruleset available for the Geotab ELD solution and is certified to the new Canadian ELD regulations.

 Originally published Mar 5, 2017.